rockettheme/docs/Docs/wordpress/themes/ethereal/demo_main.md

 The `main-grids` widget position is host to a single **RokSprocket** widget.

-We utilized the **Simple** Content Provider, linking each item in the RokSprocket widget to an article.
+We utilized the **Simple** Content Provider, linking each item in the RokSprocket widget to an post.
 You can find an example of the **Simple** items used in this widget in the **Filtered Article List** section below.

 ### Details